 The skin is the largest organ in the human body.
-It is widely exposed to damaging factors that contribute to the skin aging.
-The agents that cause aging can either be internal or external factors.
+It is widely exposed to damaging factors that contribute to the skin ageing.
+The agents that cause ageing can either be internal or external factors.
 The internal factors that can damage your skin include hormonal imbalances and cellular damage.
 UV rays are an example of how an external factor can age the skin.
 Diet also plays a huge factor in the health of your skin.

 When Coenzyme Q10 is applied to the skin, it can reduce the damage inflicted by direct sunlight to the skin and it can also enable more antioxidant protection.

 Coenzyme Q10 could Reduce Migraines and Headaches